 Enjoy a quiet stroll down Vilazaki Street to see the former homes of Nelson Mandela and Bishop Desmond Tutu and visit the Nelson Mandela Museum.
 Along the way, you'll pass street vendors selling fresh fruit, snacks, and various African arts—the perfect excuse to stop for a mid-morning treat and a quick shop for souvenirs.
 Enjoy lunch at a relaxed outdoor restaurant.

 Spend the afternoon exploring on your own.
 In the evening, experience first-hand accounts of Soweto's history from the township's residents.
 You'll listen to stories of freedom fighters, students from the 1976 uprising, and other key historical figures.
 Enjoy live art performances and music as you feast on a traditional African dinner under the starry night skies.

-Day 9: Safari Arrival Day, Big 5 Night Drive, & Bush Braai
+Day 9: Safari Arrival Day, Big Five Night Drive & Bush Braai

 In the evening, board an open Land Cruiser for your first game drive in the park.
 The three-hour drive is a thrilling and exciting opportunity to see Africa's big wildlife up close.
-The Big 5 include elephants, buffalo, rhino, lion, and leopard, and were named by big-game hunters for being five of Africa's most dangerous animals to hunt.
+The Big Five include elephants, buffalo, rhinos, lions, and leopards, and were named by big-game hunters for being five of Africa's most dangerous animals to hunt.
 Keep your eyes peeled for nighttime animals as you cruise around the park in the comfort of the Land Cruiser.
 When darkness falls, the tour guides use spotlights to scan the nighttime for nocturnal animals.